 There are two factors that affect the amount of caffeine in a coffee bean: how they’re roasted and how they’re prepared.

 Some people believe the darker the roast, the more caffeine the coffee beans have.
 Actually, these people are completely mistaken.
-It’s he opposite.
-Sure, dark roasts have stronger taste, but the roasting procedure they experience decreases their caffeine content by 10 to 15 percent.
+It’s the opposite.
+Sure, dark roasts have a stronger taste, but the roasting procedure they experience decreases their caffeine content by 10 to 15 percent.
 If you prefer dark roasted beans, congratulations!
-They basically contain 15% to 20% less caffeine than the light roasted ones.
+They basically contain 15% to 20% less caffeine than the lightly roasted ones.

 Additional fact: Although roasting only lasts for 10-15 minutes, they involve high temperatures higher than 350 degrees Fahrenheit!